zorny3/FH-STECE2022/Documentation/toolcase/sensor-bno055.rst

    * it was not object-oriented
    * it was not written in c++
-   * we did not need all of the functions, so we made it a bit more lightweight The license that this project has, is the MIT license, that means that we cant modify the code and publish it, but the developer gives no warranty if everything works properly.
+   * we did not need all of the functions, so we made it a bit more lightweight We fixed all this problems and now have an object oriented C++ Gyroscope logging program. :-)

+The license that this project has, is the MIT license, that means that we cant modify the code and publish it, but the developer gives no warranty if everything works properly.